-- The College receives the majority of its funding from national or regional government and is confident in the security of these income streams; - The College prepared its 2020/21 budget on the basis of receiving no commercial income and only included other funding income streams that were contractually secure; - The College generated £2m in cash in 2019/20 and even with the acquisition of the CITB training centre expects to generate cash over the going concern assessment period; - The College is comfortably within its gearing and free cash flow bank covenants and is projected to remain within these covenants even under the severe but plausible downside scenario; and - The Colleges prudent and responsible financial management over many years leaves it in a position of strength and enough liquidity to adapt its operating model in a timely manner to ensure its going concern.
+- The College receives the majority of its funding from national or regional government and is confident in the security of these income streams; - The College prepared its 2021/22 budget a prudent basis only including other funding income streams that were contractually secure; - The College continues to generate cash from a strong operational cash flow which exceeds its annual capital investment requirements - Non-Cyclical capital investment will only be committed to with due consideration to the long term financial stability of the College - The College is comfortably within its gearing and free cash flow bank covenants and is projected to remain within these covenants - The Colleges prudent and responsible financial management over many years leaves it in a position of strength and enough liquidity to adapt its operating model in a timely manner to ensure its going concern.

-Consequently, the Corporation is confident that the College will have sufficient funds to continue to meet its liabilities as they fall due for at least 12 months from the date of approval of the financial statements and therefore have prepared the financial statements on a going concernbasis.
+Consequently, the Corporation is confident that the College will have sufficient funds to continue to meet its liabilities as they fall due for at least 12 months from the date of approval of the financial statements and therefore have prepared the financial statements on a going concern basis.